 - I felt that I had more control over my business by learning how to reach out to any business at any given time and being able to help them solve their challenges in exchange for money compared to relying on the right businesses coming to a freelance platform.

-Getting started with freelance digital marketing: Choose the path to your first $1000
+Freelance digital marketing: Choose the path to your first $1000

 It is now time to set a goal for yourself!
 You aren’t just freelancing for the fun of it, are you?